If you're looking for THE ARRANGEMENT, you can find it here:

 I have read almost everything Stephen King has written.
 Love Harlan Ellison, Steinbeck, Dickens, Austin, A.C.
 Doyle (I admit I read every Sherlock Holmes by the time I was 13) ... used to enjoy Anne Rice but got lost after her 4th vampire book.
 I read a lot of other authors but I'm listing ones more well known.

 Ernie Kovacs once said (and I paraphrase) "TV is a medium because it is neither rare nor well done.'
 Having worked in the industry over twenty years, I have no love for TV content or its players.
 I watch very little of it.
-The only recent TV has been GAME OF THRONES and BOARDWALK EMPIRE.
+The only recent TV has been GAME OF THRONES and OUTLANDER.
 Years ago, loved HBO's raw prison drama OZ that jumped the shark after Adebisi's death.
 There's an example of an amazing actor in search of a good next role.
 Most people know him as Mr. Eko from LOST.
 Passionately love LOVE love SUPERNATURAL because it's got an X-FILES flavor to it (naturally, considering the staff has many carryovers) and is beautifully written.
 It NEVER fails.
-I also am watching HANNIBAL, MASTERS OF SEX and SLEEPY HOLLOW, though don't know if the latter will continue to hold my interest.
+I also follow MASTERS OF SEX and WALKING DEAD.

 Older TV likes ...
 STAR TREK THE NEXT GENERATION is probably my favorite series of all time.
 The original OUTER LIMITS, the original TWILIGHT ZONE, early NIGHT GALLERY.
 I've always been a big fan of sci fi/fantasy/supernatural.
 From Britain, I love DR. WHO (I actually like Rick Baker and Eccleston's Doctors the best), TORCHWOOD, THE AVENGERS (absolutely worshipped Mrs. Peel as a young impressionable girl growing up), MONTY PYTHON in all its incarnations, FAWLTY TOWERS (adore John Cleese), ABSOLUTELY FABULOUS and I will fill in others here as I think of them.
 I wish there were more British series on U.S. TV.
 They are always so much more funny, so much more ribald than what our inane censors allow.

 About the only thing I am devoted toward these days is SUPERNATURAL which is everything good horror/drama should be with a wonderful nod toward the comedic moment.
 And I give fruit offerings to the producers, writers, cast and crew of GAME OF THRONES, BOARDWALK EMPIRE and MASTERS OF SEX which show how good series work can be.
-I'm currently enjoying THE STRAIN as it goes back to dark and deadly vampires, love me my zombies from THE WALKING DEAD and THE EXTANT is holding my attention while LEFTOVERS let my interest go after the 3rd showing.
+I'm currently enjoying THE STRAIN as it goes back to dark and deadly vampires, love me my zombies from THE WALKING DEAD.